 Are your eyes red and irritated by the end of a day at the office?
 Do letters start looking blurry after hours of staring at the computer screen?
 These are symptoms of dry eye.
 Surveys of American and European office workers found that 1/3 of them complained of dry eye symptoms.

-The bright lights, dry air, and computer screens of most office settings can boost your risk of this uncomfortable problem.
+The bright lights and dry air found in most offices, along with the almost constant staring at computer screens that most of us do, adds to the risk of having dry eyes.
 But you can take simple steps to prevent it and to ease the symptoms.

 You typically get dry eyes when your eyes don’t make enough tears to keep them moist and to flush away dust.
 Sometimes, the environment dries out your tear film.
 That can happen in an office setting.